FREQUENTLY ASKED QUESTIONS

 While it’s true that we have a particular fondness for itineraries that pull you off the beaten track and are experiential in nature, taking you “away from the things of man” and maybe outside of your comfort zone, in the end, our focus is truly in relationships than just certain types of itineraries.

 We’ve been known to plan all kinds of travel – honeymoons, family vacations, individuals, weekends away, retreats, cruises, golf journeys, safaris, ski trips…

 We encourage our clients to call us anytime they’re thinking of doing anything where you wouldn’t be sleeping at home – if we can’t help, or don’t think we can add value, we’ll let you know!

 We are a full-service travel agency so, depending on the type of trip, airfare is sometimes included.

-When it’s not a part of your trip package, our internal air departure can still research and issue your tickets, but note that there are ticketing fees between $75-100 per person for most itineraries.
+When it’s not a part of your trip package, our internal air department can still research and issue your tickets, but note that there are ticketing fees between $75-100 per person for most itineraries.

 To avoid the ticketing fee, we will often just advise on air schedules and let you book your own flights – this ends up being more cost effective, but we’re happy to do whatever helps you most!

 We are unable to book flights with points or miles, but we can still help research which flight itineraries would best fit with your trip design.

 Payment schedules vary greatly depending on the policies of the various services, tour operators, cruise lines, and other suppliers who may be involved in planning your adventure.